countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Pre-qualify

 1. Determine who is the "frontrunner" ,most likely to bid and win the project.
 Is there a strong off-the-shelf solution which is compatible.
 If so, is there a local supplier?
 Find frontrunner.
 What is the industry "state of the art" in this area.
 What is being used by others?
+What companies have won similar projects in the past.
+If you can't see an applicant list, assume such a company will be applying.
 1. Review all evaluation criteria.
 What is the estimated score we could get on the project?
 Is it within 5% of frontrunner's estimated score?
+If not, move on.
 1. Does the RFP lean towards a custom software solution or off-the-shelf existing product?
+Based on that, can we deliver what they prefer?
+If not, move on.
 1. Estimate bid size, based on beating the frontrunner's score by 5%.
 If there's no budget for the project, estimate one based on past similar projects by the frontrunner, prospect, and software category.
+Is this amount profitable?
+If not, move on.

 ### Qualify

 You'll want to ask 2 or 3 questions before writing in order be confident about the project.
 Ideally, get on the phone with someone in order to make a "conceptual agreement".
 This won't always be possible.
+The goals are to get the interest and then the guidance of the buyer, and understand their priorities.

 1. Make a super clear, one sentence statement of the real problem the RFP wants to solve, in language you understand.
 Ask the prospect if this is the most important thing, and if not, what is?
 1. Make a super clear, one sentence statement of your unique approach.
 Ask the prospect if it's a good approach.